powersync-ja/powersync-supabase-flutter-trello-demo/README.md

-# Powersync + Flutter
+# PowerSync + Flutter

 ## Introduction

-Trello App Clone built with [Flutter](https://flutter.dev/), [Powersync](https://powersync.co/) and [Supabase](https://supabase.io/)
+Trello clone app built with [Flutter](https://flutter.dev/), [PowerSync](https://powersync.co/) and [Supabase](https://supabase.io/)

 <img src="showcase.png" alt="drawing" width="360"/>

 The project consists of two components:

-- `trelloappclone_powersync_client` is a dart library that defines the domain model and integrates with Powersync and Supabase
+- `trelloappclone_powersync_client` is a Dart library that defines the domain model and integrates with PowerSync and Supabase
 - `trelloappclone_flutter` contains the Trello clone Flutter app

 ## Getting Started

-First check out [the getting started guide](https://docs.powersync.co/integration-guides/supabase-+-powersync) for [Powersync](https://powersync.co/) and [Supabase](https://supabase.io/).
+First check out [the integration guide](https://docs.powersync.co/integration-guides/supabase-+-powersync) for [PowerSync](https://powersync.co/) and [Supabase](https://supabase.io/).

-Before you proceed, this guide assumes that you have already signed up for free accounts with both Supabase and PowerSync.
+Before you proceed, we assume that you have already signed up for free accounts with both Supabase and PowerSync.
 If you haven't signed up for a **PowerSync account** yet, [click here](https://accounts.journeyapps.com/portal/free-trial?powersync=true) (and if you haven't signed up for **Supabase** yet, [click here](https://supabase.com/dashboard/sign-up)).
-This guide also assumes that you already have Flutter set up.
+We also assume that you already have Flutter set up.

 Next up we will follow these steps:

 1. Configure Supabase:
-* Create the demo database schema
+* Create the database schema
 * Create the Postgres publication
 2. Configure PowerSync:
 * Create connection to Supabase
-* Configure Global Sync Rules
+* Configure global Sync Rules
-3. Configure the Trello Clone App
+3. Configure the Trello clone app
 4. Run the app and test
 5. Configure improved Sync Rules
 6. Run the app and test